 An online support network, MyiMaths, enables all pupils to access lesson content and practice materials which support their class-work and prep.
 In major recent changes to schemes of work, there has been an emphasis on the introduction of ICT and kinaesthetic support materials.
-Great strides forward have been made and the department now has access to a range of resources including exam wizards, software textbooks and online testing programmes.

 Key Stage 3

 The syllabus has tiers of entry, which allows pupils to be entered for a level appropriate to them; Foundation Tier and Higher Tier are available.
 Each is assessed via terminal examination papers.
-In addition to the normal curriculum time allocation, support sessions are available on weekday evenings.
+In addition to the normal curriculum time allocation, support sessions are available on weekday lunchtimes and evenings.
 These sessions are open to anyone wishing to improve or wanting additional assistance with a specific topic.

-Those who qualify in Mathematics are in the fortunate position of having a wide range of career choices.
-A Mathematics degree should enable you to turn your head to a variety of careers including finance, statistics, engineering, computing, teaching or accountancy.
+Those who qualify in mathematics are in the fortunate position of having a wide range of career choices.
+A mathematics degree should enable you to turn your head to a variety of careers including finance, statistics, engineering, computing, teaching or accountancy.